acraigdev/Portfolio/README.md

+# Portfolio

+My portfolio to further elaborate on work history, demonstrate projects, and practice different technologies.

-# Things to do
+## Things to do

 - Animate outlet changes with motion.dev
-- Learn Keyframes
+- Improve page change transitions